UBC-DSCI/introduction-to-datascience-python/source/regression2.md

   of "informative" predictors when you have a data set with many predictors, and you expect only a few of them to be relevant.
 Chapter 7 covers regression models that are more flexible than linear regression models but still enjoy the computational efficiency of linear regression.
-In contrast, the KNN methods we covered earlier are indeed more flexible but become very slow when given lots of data.
+In contrast, the K-NN methods we covered earlier are indeed more flexible but become very slow when given lots of data.